 Kayaks, canoes, and paddleboards can be rented across the street from the Lake Macatawa campground.
 A nearby general store is popular for ice cream.

 Explore the area on foot or by bicycle.
-We rode our bikes out to the beachside part of the state park and watched the sunset each night.
+We rode our bikes to the beachside of the state park and watched the sunset each night.

 There is so much to do in and around Holland, which is about 6 miles away.